erikisakss/erikisakss/README.md

 ---

 ### 💬 About Me
 What drives me is the opportunity to create robust technical solutions that make a real difference.
-Whether it's developing secure applications, crafting efficient APIs, or building reliable desktop software, I'm always eager to learn and apply new technologies.
+Whether it's developing secure applications, crafting efficient APIs, or building reliable desktop software, I'm always excited to learn and apply new technologies.